AdobeDocs/commerce-pwa-studio/src/pages/tutorials/basic-modifications/add-static-route/index.md

 # Add a static route

-Magento's built in CMS system and [PageBuilder][] feature lets you create highly customized content pages for your storefront, but sometimes you need a page that fulfills a specific function, such as a checkout or login page.
+Adobe Commerce and Magento Open Source's built in CMS system and [PageBuilder][] feature lets you create highly customized content pages for your storefront, but sometimes you need a page that fulfills a specific function, such as a checkout or login page.

 [pagebuilder]: /integrations/pagebuilder/